LOADING . . . PLEASE WAIT

 What is it like to have a thread lift?

 A thread lift starts with an initial consultation at which you discuss your goals with the practitioner.
-The practitioner examines your face, looking in particular at how much loose skin there is in which areas, and assesses whether a thread lift would work for you.
+The practitioner examines you, looking in particular at how much loose skin there is in which areas, and assesses whether a thread lift would work for you.

 • The practitioner decides how many threads to use and where to place them.
 The practitioner draws on your face to mark where the threads and cones will go, also marking the exit points for the threads.
 The exit points tend to be in the eyelid closure line, the line that runs from the outer corner of your eye around toward your ear.